 Not thrilled about drinking reishi powder?
 We get it.
 That’s why it’s also possible to add reishi tincture to a tea of your choice.
+It doesn't have to be herbal.
+Try adding it to your morning cup of English Breakfast!
 That way, you have a lot more control over the overall flavor of your tea with the added benefits of reishi.
 Simply add 1 tsp of reishi tincture to a very hot cup of tea and allow it to steep for as long as your tea product recommends.

 Reishi mushrooms can be used in various recipes according to your liking.
 Craving something chocolatey?
 Reishi hot chocolate is simple and can be whipped up with ingredients that are probably already in your kitchen.
 Grab some syrup, almond butter, cinnamon, and dairy-free milk to go with your mushroom powder and sprinkle a bit of sea salt.

 3. Make reishi coffee

 Looking for something a bit stronger?
 Add a shot of espresso to your reishi tea to wake you right up.
 Or, add 1 tsp of powder or tincture to your regular brew.
 Allow it to steep for a few minutes before enjoying.

 For a heartier and energizing meal, you can create a reishi mushroom and veggie soup.
 Adding your favorite vegetables to a reishi powder and miso paste broth is such a great meal that’s perfect for any day of the week.